Strait of Hormuz Closure Could Disrupt Global Energy Markets

 How this affects family budgets, jobs, and day-to-day life.

-Higher gasoline and heating oil prices would directly increase monthly expenses for drivers and homeowners.
+Rising fuel and electricity costs would increase monthly expenses for drivers and homeowners.

 America First View